Snow Goose Festival

 Poster for printing 11″ x 17″ 17mb

-This festival began in 2006 and after missing several years, returned last year in 2024.
+This festival began in 2006 and after missing a few years, returned last year in 2024.
 It has always had a contest to select a local artist to design artwork for the poster.

 See the artists selected over the years at Snow Goose Festival Collection.